InTaVia/milestone-5/README.md

 ### Read-only InTaVia Knowledgegraph

-A read-only version of the InTaVia Knowledgegraph can be accessed under https://intavia-ts.acdh-dev.oeaw.ac.at/
+A read-only version of the InTaVia Knowledgegraph can be accessed in Blazegraph Workbench: https://intavia-ts.acdh-dev.oeaw.ac.at/, SPARQL endpoint URL: https://intavia-ts.acdh-dev.oeaw.ac.at/sparql.

 ### ResearchSpace for internal usage